 M_01: The players shuffle the DISCARD PILE and the DRAW PILE and mix them together.

-If the winning player's card number is higher than the card from the player in M_02, this gives an additional 10 points to the official winner.
+If the winning player’s card number is higher than the card drawn by the player in M_02, this gives an additional 10 points to the official winner.

-The image on this card is the symbol, representation, and the way the winning player played.
+The image on this card represents the symbol and the way the winning player played.

 And if you feel like it... you can start dreaming again... by playing another round.

-M_03 : M_03: Together, the players can imagine the story of the DREAM composed of the cards used for the vote.
+M_03: Together, the players may imagine the story of the DREAM made up of the cards used for the vote.

-M_05: Below is an example of a spreadsheet for entering your points.
+M_05: Below is an example of a score sheet for recording your points.

 ONIROO SOLITAIRE